A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 Note: Most programs focus mainly on primary residency and your local connection, though some also use income limits.
 Always check the specific guidelines for the home you’re interested in.

-Typical trade-offs
+Typical Trade-Offs

 Deed-restricted ownership offers big benefits, but it comes with intentional limits: